fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpgs-creative-practice.md

   - [Mapmaking guides and tools](#mapmaking-guides-and-tools)
 - [Did it work?
 We shall see…](#did-it-work-we-shall-see)

 Today, a very different topic: **solo tabletop role-playing games** (a.k.a.
 TTRPGs).
-Normally I write about programming here, but recently with the arrival of my first baby, this blog is suddenly ~~unfocused~~ *diverse and fun*.
+Normally I write about programming here, but recently with the arrival of my first baby, this blog is suddenly ~~unfocused~~ *eclectic and fun*.
 But seriously, I wanted to write about solo RPGs because they're helping me become **more creative** and **less paralyzed by perfectionism**.

 ## How I discovered solo TTRPGs